Jason-Whitmore/rl_aao/README.md

 ### Environments

-The experiment will test both the AAO and SAO algorithms on 3 environments: CartPole-v1, LunarLander-v2, and Gridworld-10x10-1r-v0.
+The experiment will test both the AAO and SAO algorithms on 3 different environments: CartPole-v1, LunarLander-v2, and Gridworld-10x10-1r-v0.
-These environments are simple enough that a few runs can be conducted feasibly and vary enough to determine the algorithm's general learning abilities.
+These environments are simple enough that a few runs can be conducted feasibly and vary enough to determine the algorithms' general learning abilities.

 CartPole-v1 is a simple environment that tasks the agent with manuevering a car along an axis such that a vertical pole is balanced on top of it.
 This environment is often used to test DRL algorithm implementations and can be learned reasonably fast, making it a good starting point for this experiment.